Dog found covered in blood, urine and feces after fleeing fireworks

-Lenka Perron let her two greyhounds out to use the bathroom Saturday night in her fenced yard at her St. Clair Shores home in what should have been an uneventful routine.
+Lenka Perron let her two greyhounds out to use the bathroom Saturday night in her fenced yard at her Michigan home in what should have been an uneventful routine.

 Instead, it quickly turned into a nightmare.